Been off Sick from Work? Less than 7 days?

 There is a dietician led meeting every Thursday at St Mary’s Church Hall, Hobs Meadow from 1.30 to 3pm (At the top of Winchcombe Road, behind Tesco Express).
 A visit is free and you can be weighed and pick up useful advice.
 They also offer a subsidised exercise class for £1 for each of the first 6 sessions which goes to £2.50 for any more sessions you want to go to.

 Our Practice nurses also offer a weight management and lifestyle programme – all for free on the NHS.
 Providing you meet the criteria, prescription medication can be given to help you lose those pounds.
-Why not give it a try and get in shape for the season. for more information visit our practice page.
+Why not give it a try and get in shape for the season speak to our reception team.

 Do you know your BMI (Body Mass Index)?